NFDI4Chem/VibrationalSpectroscopyOntology/.github/ISSUE_TEMPLATE/new-term-request-issue-template.md

 ## Preferred term label

-(e.g., Asplenia)
+(e.g., spectral window range maximum)

 ## Synonyms

-(e.g., Absent spleen)
+(e.g., acquisition band maximum)

 ## Textual definition

 The definition should be understandable even for non-specialists.
-Include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.
+Include a DOI or URL to refer to any relevant publication that provides additional information about the suggested term.

 ## Link to [CHARISMA Wiki equivalent](https://wiki.charisma.ideaconsult.net/wiki/List_of_all_terms)
 The CHARISMA project wiki contains terms for Raman specific and related concepts identified by domain experts of the CHARISMA team.
 In order to reuse this expertise, we've agreed with the CHARISMA team to link between the terms in this wiki and the terms in VISBO.
-For example the link https://wiki.charisma.ideaconsult.net/wiki/Item:Q188 should be mentioned as definition source whenever a NTR is based on a term from the CHARISMA wiki.
+For example https://wiki.charisma.ideaconsult.net/wiki/Item:Q57 is mentioned as definition source for the VIBSO class *region of interest*.

 ## Suggested parent term